 Second location on the Middenweg (first generation)

-In addition to the farm on the Meerweg that was purchased in 1926, the Gebroeders Kapiteyn were also offered a piece of land on the Middenweg that had a five-year-old double-deck flower bulb shed, which was considered modern at the time.
+In addition to the farm on the Meerweg that was purchased in 1926, the Gebroeders Kapiteyn were also offered a piece of land on the Middenweg, complete with a five-year-old double-decked flower bulb shed, which was considered modern at the time.
 The main office of the family company is now located at this site.

 1944 Tulip bulbs on the menu